ruffcorn33/Burger/README.md

 ## **What's going on here?**

 This app hides several technolgies and a lot of complexity behind its simple UI.
 Like what?
 Well, the main file `server.js` uses four Node.js modules, [express](https://www.npmjs.com/package/express), [body-parser](https://www.npmjs.com/package/express), [express-handlebars](https://www.npmjs.com/package/express-handlebars) and [dotenv](https://www.npmjs.com/package/dotenv).  **Express** is a web framework that we use to create a web server. **Body-parser** is middleware that handles response data.  **Express-handlebars** is a view/template engine that lets us insert dynamic HTML into a static HTML template.  **Dotenv** loads the user's MySQL password into an environment variable.
-This lets us package the app without exposing a real password.
+This lets us package the app without exposing a developer password.

 The `connection.js` file uses the [mysql](https://www.npmjs.com/package/mysql) module to connect to a MySQL database.